 - How vibration evens out the enamel surface.

-- How to achieve perfectly even coats of transparent enamel (direct on copper) and how to prevent the enamel from avalanching down the sides of a bowl.
+- How to achieve perfectly even coats of transparent enamel (direct on copper) and how to prevent the enamel from avalanching down the sides of a bowl

-- Applying and firing copper cloisonne wire
+- How to apply and fire copper cloisonné wire

 Tom Ellis, Our Renowned Instructor